Moving to Bimini, Bahamas

 When we asked people what advice they would give someone preparing to move to Bimini, they said:

 "Bimini is a small island, so it's important to be prepared for a slower pace of life and a close-knit community.
 The official language is English, but you may encounter some local dialects and accents.
 The local currency is the Bahamian dollar, which is pegged to the US dollar, and US dollars are widely accepted.
 The cost of living can be high, especially for imported goods, due to the island's remote location.
 Healthcare facilities are limited on the island, so it's recommended to have comprehensive health insurance that includes medical evacuation.
 The climate is tropical, with warm temperatures year-round, but hurricanes can occur between June and November.
 Bimini is known for its beautiful beaches and clear waters, making it a popular destination for fishing, boating, and diving.
 The island has a relaxed, casual dress code, but it's important to dress modestly when not at the beach.
 The local cuisine is heavily based on seafood, particularly conch, and the island is known for its bakeries.
 Bimini is a small island with limited job opportunities, so it's important to secure employment before moving.
 The island's infrastructure is improving, but power outages can occur, and internet service may not be as reliable as in more developed areas.
-Finally, while crime rates are relatively low, it's still important to take standard precautions to protect your personal safety and belongings," replied a member in Bimini.
+Finally, while crime rates are relatively low, it's still important to take standard precautions to protect your personal safety and belongings," said one expat who made the move to Bimini.

 How do I find a place to live in Bimini?